ilaga/RStan-Workshop/README.md

   Alternatively, you can just create a blank file in R, notepad, etc, and save the file with a .stan extension.

 ### Step 2: Write the data block
 The data block is where you declare the observed data (think of declaring variables in C).
-In the stan file, you need to specify the type of data (int, vector, real, etc), the constraints (lower bounds and upper bounds), and size (Y is a vector of size N).
+In a linear regression model, this is your response Y, your covariates X, and the dimension of Y and X. In the stan file, you need to specify the type of data (int, vector, real, etc), the constraints (lower bounds and upper bounds), and size (Y is a vector of size N).
 Everything must be explicitly written.
-An example of this is
+An example where your only data is a vector y which has N components is given by:

     data {